resiliencelab/resiliencelab.github.io/_pages/join.md

 ---
 <!--We have an opening for a quantitative postdoc scholar to explore how dynamic species interactions shape food webs - [please see the ad here](/files/Postdoc ad 2024_2.pdf).
 This project will involve analysis of time series analysis with existing tools (rooted in [Sugihara et al 2012](https://www.science.org/doi/10.1126/science.1227079)), as well as opportunities to pursue marine- or theory-focused research. -->

 We're always looking for graduate students and postdocs from biology or applied math who have a keen interest and a little experience (courses or reading stuff) in ecology.
-Vadim is also happy to help you write an NSF graduate research fellowship or and NSF postdoctoral research fellowship (sadly these are only available to US citizens or permanent residents).
+Vadim is also happy to help you write an NSF graduate research fellowship or and NSF postdoctoral research fellowship (US citizens or permanent residents only :( ).

 If you’re interested, please email Vadim a description of your research interests, goals for your postdoc, and a CV to start a conversation.